ESKPRG/Esk-Game/README.md

         -Depraved;

-All object's properties will be seperated into different classes:
+All object's properties will be seperated into different classes

     -Stats
         -Strength (Higher attack damage, can carry more)